Every individual student must turn in their own separate sweep.

-The map-reduce pattern allows you to divide problems into a series of independent, equivalent tasks that can be parallelized.
-Specifically, all the map tasks can be run at the same time, as can all of the reduce tasks, because the results of each task does not depend on any of the other tasks.
+The MapReduce pattern allows you to divide problems into a series of independent, equivalent tasks that can be parallelized.
+Specifically, all the map tasks can be run at the same time, as can all of the reduce tasks, because the result of each task does not depend on any of the other tasks.
 Because your implementation will run on only a single processor, you won’t see any performance gains.
 However, working through the central idea should help familiarize you with it so you recognize applications that can use it later.

 | tv(tag :: Any, value :: Any)

 fun<A, B, M, N, O> map-reduce(

 mapper :: (Tv-pair<A, B> -> List<Tv-pair<M, N>>),

 wc-map consumes a file, which is a Tv-pair with the filename as its tag and the file’s contents as its value.
 It produces a List<Tv-pair> where the tags are word tokens and the values are the corresponding counts of the tokens.
 In this case, wc-map produces the count 1 for every word token, because it counts words as independent tokens as it encounters them.

 It takes a Tv-pair<String, List<Number>> in which the tag represents a word and the value is a list of word counts for that word (in this case, as we know, a list of 1s, though it won’t always be so simple!).
 It produces a Tv-pair<String, Number> in which the tag is a word, and the value is the number of times that word appeared in all of the input.